The Elements In The Periodic Table Are Arranged By

 Q: Why is hydrogen placed in Group 1 of the periodic table?

 A: Hydrogen has one valence electron, similar to the alkali metals in Group 1.
-However, its properties differ significantly from the alkali metals.
-Hydrogen can also gain an electron to achieve a stable electron configuration, similar to the halogens.
+Even so, its properties differ significantly from the alkali metals.
+In practice, hydrogen can also gain an electron to achieve a stable electron configuration, similar to the halogens.
 Its placement in Group 1 is therefore somewhat arbitrary, and it is sometimes placed separately due to its unique properties.

 Q: What are the lanthanides and actinides?